LuchoTurtle/nei-stuff/README.md

-# FallStack-website
+# NEI REPO
-A website for the FALL STACK event.
+This repository is for everything NEI-related (Núcleo de Estudantes de Informática), a students association.